Society of Hispanic Professional Engineers By-Laws

 I. Maintain and increase the enrollment of Hispanics and other minorities in engineering and science programs at the University of Illinois Chicago.

 II.
-Provide information to Hispanics and other minorities in high schools and junior colleges concerning engineering, science opportunities and programs available.
+Provide information to Hispanics and other minorities in high schools and junior colleges concerning engineering, science opportunities, and available programs.

 III.
 Provide academic guidance and career orientation.